Starting a Home Care Agency

 On the other hand, it is more challenging to build a profitable business around a Medicaid client base, as the system has higher complexity, taking up more administrative hours, and with lower pay rates.
 However, some agencies do succeed in building a low-cost business model in this area.

-Note that in order to receive payment from Medicare and Medicaid for home care services provided to clients, it is essential to obtain the relevant state and local certification.
+Note that in order to receive payment from Medicaid for home care services provided to clients, it is essential to obtain the relevant state and local certification.

 In addition, VA (veterans’ administration) is a growing market and client base, with solid reimbursement rates.
 Whichever client type you intend as your agency’s focus, it is advisable to use a software system like Smartcare which incorporates automated electronic billing.